ra9hur/SDC-P4-Advanced-Lane-Finding/README.md

 1. First, the advanced lane-finding (Project 4)
 2. Second, the vehicle detection and tracking (Project 5)

-With this, it can be perceived that Udacity is trying to subtly introduce students to syllabus in term 2 (simultaneous localization and mapping – SLAM) using camera sensors.
+With this, it can be perceived that using camera sensors, Udacity is trying to subtly introduce students to syllabus in term 2 (simultaneous localization and mapping – SLAM).

 ----------